Elshety/week-5-cloud/exercise/final-project.md

 });
 ```

+**Components:**
+- cidrBlock: Defines the IP range for the VPC (10.0.0.0/16 gives us 65,536 IPs)
+- numberOfAvailabilityZones: Creates resources across 2 AZs for redundancy
+- subnets: Configures both public and private subnets
+  - Public subnets: For resources needing internet access
+  - Private subnets: For database and internal services

-3.2.
+### 3.2.
 S3 Bucket for Frontend

 ```javascript
 // Create an S3 bucket for the frontend